Can European cities lead on climate action? – DW – 09/10/2024

 And while massive emissions cuts are needed, it is also addressing what is happening street by street.

-For local communities this includes grants for projects related to nature-based solutions and asking the public to suggest areas for 'depaving' — the process of replacing concrete and asphalt surfaces with carbon absorbing plants and soil.
+For local communities this includes grants for projects related to nature-based solutions and asking the public to suggest areas for so-called depaving, which is the process of replacing concrete and asphalt surfaces with carbon absorbing plants and soil.

 Will cities be able to do it?

-But with only a few years left and a lot of money yet to be invested, how realistic are these goals?
+But with only a few years left and much of the funding yet to be invested, how realistic are these goals?

 Warsaw, one of five Polish cities on the EU mission, is a case in point.